MacKeeper Review: Quick Expert Summary

 My speeds were much slower on servers farther away.
 When connecting to a server in Australia — farthest from my location — the speeds dropped by a far bigger 80%.
 However, web pages still loaded within just a second or two, and I was even able to watch a movie without any buffering, although the picture quality wasn’t as good as I’d have liked.

-My colleagues and I were able to consistently watch the Netflix libraries associated with each of our home countries, which is something many other VPNs don’t offer.
+MacKeeper’s VPN consistently works with Netflix, which is something many other VPNs don’t offer.
 Avira’s VPN doesn’t work with Netflix, and even some standalone VPNs, like Mullvad VPN, aren’t a good choice for streaming.
 MacKeeper is a pretty good choice for streaming, overall.

 My only concern is the lack of information about privacy policies.
 I was unable to get any clarity on how MacKeeper manages its user data and whether it has a no-logs policy.
 I queried this with customer support on a few separate occasions but never got any clear answers — which in itself I find concerning.